Workouts for 11 year olds to lose weight

 Tracking Physical Activity

-Celebrating Achievements
+Celebrating AchWeightnts

 The journey to a healthier weight is about the process, not just the end goal.
-Regularly check and adjust your child’s goals to keep them motivated in their weight loss activities for preteens and kid-friendly calorie-burning workouts.
+Regularly check and adjust your child’s goals to keep them motivated in their weight loss activities for preteens and kid-friendly calorie-burning workoutprete

-Vegetables1 to 3 cups
+Vegetables 1 to 3 cups

-Fruit1 to 2 cups
+Fruit 1 to 2 cups

-Physical Activity60 minutes
+Physical Activity 60 minutes

-Safety Precautions and Injury Prevention
+Safpreteensautions and Injury Prevention

 Strength Training Guidelines

-• 1-2 sets of 8-12 repetitions17
+• 1-2 sets of 8-12 repetitions

-• 20-30 minutes, 2-3 days per week17
+• 20-30 minutes, 2-3 days per week

-• Focus on proper form and technique18
+• Focus on proper form and technique

-• Avoid heavy lifting17
+• Avoid heavy lifting

 Instructor Qualifications

-• Certified in strength training18
+• Certified in strength training

-• Experience working with children18
+• Experience working with children

-• Instructor-to-child ratio of 1:10 or better18
+• Instructor-to-child ratio of 1:10 or better

 Injury Prevention

-• Proper warm-up and cool-down routines17
+• Proper warm-up and cool-down routines

 • Wear appropriate footwear and clothing